 These 3 adventurers like to set off alone for months or years at a time.
 They’ve crossed continents on foot and rowed across the world’s oceans.
 Each one of them has it own driving force, be it discipline, the craving of a zen-like state, or growth, but they all have chosen to live a life outdoors accomplishing feats few –or none- have attempted before.

-Walking from Siberia to Australia: 3 years.
+Sarah Marquis walked from Siberia to Australia: 3 years

 At eight, Sarah Marquis terrified her parents when she went for a walk in the Swiss Alps and did not return until the next day.
 At seventeen she crossed Turkey on horse back.
 But it was at twenty when Sarah understood what she was after.
 She went for a four-day trek in New Zealand.
 And though it was awful and it rained all the time, she felt a connection with nature that she craved to repeat.